scerioli/Global-Preferences-Survey/Article/Article.md

 - Variable Conditioning to separate further between economic development and gender equality in the country.

-The main focus of the extended analysis that we performed was on the model creations and on the additional index for the gender (in)equality.
+The main focus of the extended analysis that we performed was on the model used to extract the gender coefficients, and on the different index for the gender (in)equality.

-### Linear Models Diagnostic
+### Linear Models Diagnostic and the Robust Linear Regression

 As already mentioned in the previous paragraph, part of the data to reproduce the article is under restricted access: education level and household income quintile on the individual level are not available in open access version.
-As the FH article addresses the gender differences, the main focus is on that individual variable and all the others provided in the dataset (education level, income quitile, age, and subjective math skills) are taken as control variables, meaning that the presence of these variables may not affect the result of the correlation.
+As the [@FH] article addresses the gender differences, the main focus is on that individual variable and all the others provided in the dataset (education level, income quitile, age, and subjective math skills) are taken as control variables, meaning that the presence of these variables may not affect the result of the correlation.

 The linear model for each country is created using the equation:

 $p_i = \beta_1^c female_i + \beta_2^c age_i + \beta_3^c age^2_i + \beta_4^c subjective \ math \ skills_i + \epsilon_i$

-This resulted in 6 models -- one for each preference measure, $p_i$ -- having intercept and 4 weights, each of the weight being related to the variable in the formula above.
+This results in 6 models -- one for each preference measure, $p_i$ -- having intercept and 4 weights, each of the weight being related to the variable in the formula above.
 The weight for the dummy variable "female", $\beta_1^c$, is used as a measure of the country-level gender difference.
 Therefore, in total, we have 6 weights that represent the preference difference related to the gender for 76 countries.

 We now question the normality of the input data and therefore of the robustness of the linear regression performed as described.
 In order to verify our doubts, we used the diagnostic plots for the linear regression, in particular focusing on the so called "Normal Q-Q" plot.
 This plot helps determining the normality of the residuals by looking at their distribution along a straight diagonal line.

 In the Figures "normQQ" we present some example of these plots, chosen randomly for some countries and some preferences, where one can deduce that the normality of the residuals is not respected.

 One way to address the problem of the long tails resulting in non-normally distributed residuals can be to choose a model with less restrictive assumptions, for instance the robust linear regression.
-In the robust linear regression, the data is weighted based on its "extremeness", meaning, the more an observation deviates from the linearity, the more it is penalized by giving less weight.
-In the end, the OLS is simply a robust linear regression where all the weights are equal to 1.
+In the robust linear regression, each datapoint is weighted based on its "extremeness", meaning, the more an observation deviates from the linearity, the more it is penalized by giving less weight.
+The OLS is also just a robust linear regression where all the weights are equal to 1.

 There are many common methods to assign the weights to data.
 Here, we use the package ```MASS``` from R and its function ```rlm```, in which by default the method used for the weights is called "Huber".

 The models for each countries are therefore created by using the robust linear regression, and same substitution happens for every model created using linear regression by the original authors (that is, the conditional analysis later on, and plotting the final results and calculation of the resulting coefficients).

+### Critic on the Gender Equality Index and introduction of the Gender Development Index

+The second part of the extended analysis focuses on the index chosen by the authors of the original article to measure the gender (in)equality of the countries.
+For this, they created a "ad-hoc" gender index (the Gender Equality Index) as a composite measure from four indexes (the WEF Global Gender Gap, the UNDP Gender Inequality Index, the ratio female to male in labor force participation, and the years since women suffrage).

+Our analysis started from questioning the choice of these particular indexes (and mostly, the choice of joining them in a single index), based on the doubts raised in [@SK] about several issues.
+Here below the most important:

+- The Gender Inequality Index from the UNDP is very highly related to the economic development, as its primary weight in the rank is due to the adolescent fertility rate and the maternal mortality;

+- Data imputation, as described in the Supplementary Material of this article, but also on the other indexes that impute some values (for instance, the maternal mortality rates) for those countries where such a database is not available or not accurate;

+- UNDP Gender Inequality Index has a "inexistent" measure of welfare loss of inequality, because it is based on a calculated gender equality measure that is reported nowhere;

+- The WEF Global Gender Gap has a total of fourteen sub-indeces (some of them being the same as for the UNDP GII) where a cap to 1 is applied for those countries where the ratio is higher than 1.
+This means that countries treating equally men and women are ranked the same as countries disfavoring men.

+Following the suggestion in the paper [@SK], we decided to address some of the problem the author underlined (described above) using the new Gender Development Index from the UNDP report, which is simply the ratio of the Human Development Index calculated for female divided by the one calculated for male.
+We added the analysis of this index in the same way as we analysed the other singular indexes, but not adding it to the PCA.

 # 3. Comparison to the Original Article